Languages of India: Classical languages of India

-Over the next few years, several languages were granted the Classical status, and demands have been made for other languages, including Pali, Bengali, Marathi and Meitei (officially called Manipuri).
+Over the next few years, several languages were granted the Classical status, and demands have been made for other languages, including Maithili and Meitei (officially called Manipuri).

-Other local languages and dialects
+Other regional languages and dialects

 The 2001 census identified the following native languages having more than one million speakers.
 Most of them are dialects/variants grouped under Hindi.

 Practical problems

 India has several languages in use; choosing any single language as an official language presents problems to all those whose "mother tongue" is different.
 However, all the boards of education across India recognise the need for training people to one common language.
 There are complaints that in North India, non-Hindi speakers have language trouble.
 Similarly, there are complaints that North Indians have to undergo difficulties on account of language when travelling to South India.
 It is common to hear of incidents that result due to friction between those who strongly believe in the chosen official language, and those who follow the thought that the chosen language(s) do not take into account everyone's preferences.
 Local official language commissions have been established and various steps are being taken in a direction to reduce tensions and friction.